makeplans/makeplans-api/readme.md

 ## Active bookings

-Bookings with states: `awaiting_verification`, `awaiting_confirmation` and `confirmed`, are considered to be active.
-Bookings with state `awaiting_verification` will be updated with state verification_expired after the current time passes expires_at.
-However updating states rely on automatic tasks so you must use the active attribute to check whether a booking is active or not.
-Only active bookings will be returned unless you specify: a specific booking, a specific state such as bookings that are awaiting confirmation, to return all bookings for a resource or dates, or for a person.
+Bookings with states `awaiting_verification`, `awaiting_confirmation` or `confirmed` are considered to be active.
+Bookings with state `awaiting_verification` will be updated with state `verification_expired` after the current time passes `expires_at`.
+However updating states rely on automatic tasks so you must use the `active` attribute to check whether a booking is active or not.
+Only active bookings will be returned unless you specify: a booking by id, a specific state such as bookings that are awaiting confirmation, to return all bookings for a resource or dates, or for a person.

 ## Listing